-Drivers and passenger assistants are asked to liaise with schools and the Transport Officers where there are behavioural problems, but are instructed never to evict a student from the vehicle anywhere on a route other than at the normal setting down point.
+Drivers and passenger assistants are asked to liaise with the setting and the Transport Officers where there are behavioural problems, but are instructed never to evict a student from the vehicle anywhere on a route other than at the normal setting down point.

 If problems are such that the safety of other passengers, the driver or passenger assistant is endangered, transport will be withdrawn.
-It will then be the parent's responsibility to make the necessary arrangements to ensure their child's attendance at the establishment.